Visit a sanctuary

 Newhaven Wildlife Sanctuary – located in central Australia NT.
 Newhaven is owned and operated in conjunction with Birds Australia and is open to visitors from April to September.
 Bookings are essential.
 Read more.

 Yookamurra Wildlife Sanctuary – located in the Murraylands region of SA.
 Yookamurra is closed to general visitors, but offers an education program with the opportunity for school students to visit for a unique and exciting school camp experience - with AWC staff providing education and activities on threatened species and scientific methods of conservation.
 Accommodation is available for school groups only, bookings are essential.
 Read more.
 Yookamurra has occasional Open Days for the general public to visit, please contact Yookamurra to register your interest in upcoming Open Days.

 Kalamurina Wildlife Sanctuary - located in SA.
 Kalamurina receives visitors on Outback Spirit Tours between April and October.
 Self-sufficient campers are also welcome betweeen April and August in designated camp sites on the eastern side of the property.
 Bookings are essential.
 Please contact 08 8675 8310 or email firstname.lastname@example.org for more information.

 Karakamia Wildlife Sanctuary – located in south-west WA.
 Visitors can experience the magic of Karakamia by participating in a two hour guided walk at dusk.
 Accommodation not available.
 Bookings are essential.
 Read more.

 Paruna Wildlife Sanctuary – located in the south-west WA.
-Paruna sanctuary is open from 1 May to 1 November for self-guided walks.
+Paruna sanctuary is open from 1 May and 30 September for self-guided walks.
 Accommodation not available.
 Bookings are essential.
 Read more.

 Mt Gibson Wildlife Sanctuary – located in south-west WA.
 The Quartz Ridge Campground at Mt Gibson is open from 8 April - 8 October inclusive.
 Read more.

 It is important that you pre-arrange your visit to our sanctuaries as bookings are essential.
 Please contact us for more information.